a-hurst/klibs/docs/markdown/Drawing.md

         self.colour_wheel.render()
 ```

 All done!
-Now, go to the root of your DrawTest experiment folder in a terminal window if you haven't already (e.g. "cd DrawTest") and then try running your project by using 'klibs run [screensize]', replacing [screensize] with the size of your monitor in diagonal inches (e.g. on a 13" MacBook Pro, you would type 'klibs run 13').
+Now, go to the root of your DrawTest experiment folder in a terminal window if you haven't already (e.g. `cd DrawTest`) and then try running your project by using `klibs run [screensize]`, replacing [screensize] with the size of your monitor in diagonal inches (e.g. on a 13" MacBook Pro, you would type `klibs run 13`).
 This will start the klibs experiment runtime, and after you see the KLibs logo and press any key, you should see a nicely rendered colour wheel that changes rotation every time you press a key on your keyboard.

 ![DrawTest Colour Wheel](https://raw.githubusercontent.com/a-hurst/klibs/testing/docs/markdown/resources/drawtest_colwheel.png)